MilkSilk/masters_thesis/skirmish_game_balance/README.md

 with it and follows the development of this game closely.
 The specifics of how the developers at Crytek choose to balance the game are multifaceted and go beyond what will be presented here.
-This project aims to change the weapon, tools and consumables parameters, where in real game additional balance mechanisms are at play such as: item price, audio cues, item unlock system etc.
+This project aims to change the weapon parameters, where in real game additional balance mechanisms are at play such as: item price, audio cues, item unlock system, weapons difficulty to learn and difficulty to master etc.

 ## Code logic

 The environment.py file contains code relevant to the game.
-It enables to simulate duels between player groups, preparation of a player for a game, weapon used by players for fighting others and similar.
+It enables to simulate duels between two players.

 In the AI module (/ai directory) a number of files can be found, each of them employs a different strategy to balancing the game.